KevinLlano/Aaron-Portfolio/README.md

 ## 📄 License

 This project code was created solely by me, Kevin Llanos.
-The site owner is Aaron Melvorn
+The site owner is Aaron Birmingham

-## 🙏 Acknowledgments

-- Next.js team for the amazing framework
-- Tailwind CSS for the utility-first CSS framework
-- Framer Motion for smooth animations
-- Lucide React for beautiful icons
-- The streaming community for inspiration

 ---